Share |

 Centillion1030310600

-According to the third edition of The Official Scrabble Players Dictionary, there are 20 valid words containing no vowels. (source)
+According to the third edition of The Official Scrabble Players Dictionary, there are 20 valid words that contain no vowels. (source)

 The word "kindergarten" comes from the German for "children's garden".
 Friedrich Froebel, who coined the term, originally was planning to use the term "Kleinkinderbeschäftigungsanstalt" instead. (source)